 The vision of the State Board of Education is to create learning environments that prepare students to be successful citizens in the 21st century.
 The educational community must provide a system that will support students' efforts to manage their own behavior and assure academic achievement.
-An effective behavior support system is a proactive, positive, skill-building approach for the teaching and learning of successful student behavior.
+An effective behavior support system is a proactive, positive, skill-building approach achievement.
+An effective behavior support system is a proactive, positive, skiil-juilling application for the teaching and learning of successful student behavior.
 Positive behavior support systems ensure effective strategies that promote pro-social behavior and respectful learning environments.
 Research-based positive behavior support systems are appropriate for all students, regardless of age.
 The principles of Universal Education reflect the beliefs that each person deserves and needs a positive, concerned, accepting educational community that values diversity and provides a comprehensive system of individual supports from birth to adulthood.
 A positive behavior support policy incorporates the demonstration and teaching of positive, proactive social behaviors throughout the school environment.
 A positive behavior support system is a data-based effort that concentrates on adjusting the system that supports the student.
 Such a system is implemented by collaborative, school-based teams using person-centered planning.
 School-wide expectations for behavior are clearly stated, widely promoted, and frequently referenced.
 Both individual and school-wide learning and behavior problems are assessed comprehensively.
-Functional assessment of learning and behavior problems are assessed comprehensively.
-Functional assessment of learning and behavior fallenges is linked to an intervention that focuses on skill building, The behavior support strategies.
+Functional assessmer of learning and behavior challenges is linked to an intervention that focuses on skill building.
+The behavior support strategies.